About Filters: Examples & Use Cases

 What Are Filters?

-Filters allow you to organize your orders so that you can quickly access the orders you need at any given time with a single mouse click.
-Filters find and display orders that meet the criteria that you specify for the Filter.
-You can create as many Filters as you need.
+Filters help you organize your orders so you can quickly access the orders you need with a single click.
+A Filter displays only the orders that match the criteria you define, and you can create as many Filters as your workflow requires.

 Postsale's Included Filters